antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** be clear and explicit in their operation, returning helpful errors

-APIs **SHOULD NOT** try to 'guess' or make assumptions about what what the user wants.
-If a request doesn't make sense the API **SHOULD** say so by returning an error.
+APIs **SHOULD NOT** try to "guess" or make assumptions about what what the user wants.
+If a request doesn't make sense, or is unclear, the API **SHOULD** say so by returning an error/warning etc.

-*Guessing* introduces unnecessary logic within the API, making it more complex, increasing the changes of something going wrong.
+"Guessing" introduces unnecessary logic within the API, making it more complex, increasing the changes of something going wrong.
 This decreases reliability and increases unpredictability.
-However, APIs **SHOULD** be *helpful*.
+Instead, APIs **SHOULD** be "helpful".

 For example, an API method takes a start date as a filter for some dataset, the method expects a date in the form `YYYY-MM-DD`.
 A request is made using a date `2004/10/14`.

 This request **SHOULD** fail, stating the start date given is not recognised as valid.

 It is clear the date is valid, but is in the wrong format.
-Whilst it is possible (and likely trivial) to detect this and convert the date into the right format the API **SHOULD NOT** do so.
+Whilst it is possible (and likely trivial) to detect this and convert the date into the right format, the API **SHOULD NOT** do so.

 In most cases, it would be necessary to add code to check for this, if the code is refactored and this is missed this request will now fail when previously it succeeded.
 This will likely have an impact on any service using the API and cause confusion (i.e. not clear and unambiguous) and require debugging.
 Further refactoring, probably caused by a submitted bug report, will then be needed to fix the error.

-In this case, the delimiter, `/` used is common and would typically be included in any *guessing* code.
+In this case, the delimiter, `/` used is common and would typically be included in any "guessing" code.
 However if a `;` was used instead, and not coded for, that request would fail.
 This would mean the two requests, which contain the same fault, would be treated differently.

 Instead, a simple `if date == format` **SHOULD** be used, if it fails, for any reason, an error **SHOULD** be returned.
 The error **SHOULD** explain: